 - Book a Haunted Tour to learn all about the dark history of New Orleans.

 The haunted tours end late in the evening, but you may only be in The Big Easy once in your lifetime, so head you may want to stay in the French Quarter tonight to feel the nightlife.

 You can pop into any bar for a party, but we suggest, heading over to The Jazz Playhouse inside the Royal Sonesta Hotel for some authentic Jazz.
 It is an intimate setting in an upscale location and you get the best musicians in town playing here.
 Enjoy the night as long as you like.
 New Orleans is the city that never sleeps so enjoy!

 Day 3 – Dixieland and Mardi Gras

-Today is everything New Orleans.
-Riverboats, Mardi Gras and fun in the sun.
-This is your most touristy day on your New Orleans itinerary, but you are going to love it.
-With more jazz, dixieland music, scenery and fun, it’s a day to remember.
+Today is everything, New Orleans.
+Riverboats, Mardi Gras, and fun in the sun.
+This is the most touristy day on your New Orleans itinerary, but you are going to love it.
+With more jazz, Dixieland music, scenery and fun, it’s a day to remember.
 So let’s get started.

 If you are looking for something unique, book an evening Jazz Cruise to tick off your music and sightseeing all at once.

 Once you are finished on the river cruise, take a walk along the river to enjoy the breeze as you take in the sights leading to the Aquarium, the outlet mall, and the shops lining the French Quarter.
 Once you have enjoyed a coffee and a stroll, make your way to Mardi Gras World.